 No matter where it’s from, the rule for saffron is always the same: a little goes a long way.
 You only need a few precious threads to completely transform a dish, lending it a rich flavor and beautiful color.

-difference between saffron and turmeric
+Difference between saffron and turmeric

 To settle the debate once and for all, we’ve designed this detailed comparison table.
 Here is everything you need to know at a glance: